HJS-design/Differential-Geometry/README.md

-In this program, you can calculate the following:
+In this matlab program, you can calculate the following:

  - metric tensor
  - riemannian connection